anandwana001/catchflicks/README.md

-# Catchflicks
+# Catchflicks 🎬
 Catchflicks is a sample project after completing [Android Development Online Course For Professionals by MindOrks](https://bootcamp.mindorks.com/).

+This app shows the popular movies, upcoming movies and the ongoing movies in theatre from the movie db API.
-The goal of this sample project is to implement all the learning from the Bootcamp.
-Also, to implement the latest android concepts, this project works as a playground app.
+The goal of this sample project is to implement most of the learning from the Bootcamp.
+Also, this project works as a kitchen sink project where anyone can play with any new Android API's and concepts.

 Project consist of multiple packages in order to achieve mvvm architecture.
 * data